COMMERCIAL LAW

 The Debt Recovery Process in Kenya

-Debt recovery processes vary depending on the type of debt and the nature of the creditor and highlighted in this article are the general processes to recover unsecured debts.
+Debt recovery processes vary depending on the type of debt and the nature of the creditor.
+What is highlighted in this article are the general processes to recover unsecured debts through the Kenyan court system.

 Debt recovery for Unsecured Creditors